gitvibav/expense-tracker/README.md

 4. Enter item amount and make sure the **sum of shares equals the item amount**
 5. Click **Done**
 6. View **Dashboard** (`/dashboard`) for balances and your expenses
+7. When you owe money, click **"Settle Up"** to record payments to friends
+   - Select who you're paying from the dropdown (shows amount owed)
+   - Enter payment amount in rupees
+   - Add optional notes
+   - Click **"Record Payment"** to update both users' balances

 ### Default seeded accounts (development)